The Cage and The Key by Amy Abrams

 This novel tells the story of a New York City artist who travels west—to Arizona and New Mexico—on a spiritual sojourn to find her authentic self.
 In many ways, it parallels my own story of personal, professional and spiritual growth.
 Straight from my heart, its honesty has hit a nerve with women facing challenges in career, motherhood and romance.
 The book encourages readers to access their power and find happiness.
-Everyone tells me, really everyone, “I couldn’t put it down.”
-I also hear this a lot: “I laughed and I cried.”
-If you read it, I hope it helps you expand your limits of self-discovery and encourages your authenticity.
+Many readers tell me “I couldn’t put it down.”
+I also hear “I laughed and I cried.”
+If you read it, I hope it encourages self-discovery and fosters authenticity.

 This book might be described as a “thinking woman’s” EAT,PRAY,LOVE.
 It will certainly be more valuable to anyone who is looking for a book that addresses some of life’s more serious issues and examines an array of possible paths to explore as one searches for wholeness and healing.
 Beautifully written, with great depth and soulfulness, and a heroine you will be pulling for from beginning to end.
 I hope we’ll hear more from Amy Abrams.
 Read more reviews+

 Your courage on your spiritual path has led you to this final lesson.
 You will attempt grabbing onto the last vestiges; it is human nature.
 But your goal is to transcend, to release everything you have relied on, so that you may relinquish the ego, enabling the loss of fear.
 When your grief transcends all bounds, you will arrive.
 Nothing to lose is the optimal state.
 The gate to paradise is often entered through your deepest pain.
 This is the greatest riddle.
 When all the effort you can muster reaches nowhere, you will break free.
 Like a caged bird, you will finally fly free, and looking back, see that you were the cage and the key.

 Available at Barnes & Noble and Amazon.com